JamesByers/GA-SEA-DAT2/README.md

 **Homework:**
 * The [homework assignment](homework/06_yelp_votes_homework.ipynb) with the [Yelp data](data/yelp.csv) is due on Thursday (4/7).
+* Reading assignment on the [bias-variance tradeoff](homework/08_bias_variance.md)
+* Read Kevin's [introduction to reproducibility](http://www.dataschool.io/reproducibility-is-not-just-for-researchers/), read Jeff Leek's [guide to creating a reproducible analysis](https://github.com/jtleek/datasharing), and watch this related [Colbert Report video](http://thecolbertreport.cc.com/videos/dcyvro/austerity-s-spreadsheet-error) (8 minutes).
 * Optional: Quick Pandas exercise ([notebook](notebooks/08_pandas_review.ipynb)).
 Complete this exercise to sharpen your understanding of dataframes.
-* Reading assignment on the [bias-variance tradeoff](homework/08_bias_variance.md)
-* Read Kevin's [introduction to reproducibility](http://www.dataschool.io/reproducibility-is-not-just-for-researchers/), read Jeff Leek's [guide to creating a reproducible analysis](https://github.com/jtleek/datasharing), and watch this related [Colbert Report video](http://thecolbertreport.cc.com/videos/dcyvro/austerity-s-spreadsheet-error) (8 minutes).
-* Work on your project... your first project presentation is in less than two weeks!
+* Work on your project... your first project presentation is in less than three weeks!

 **KNN Resources:**
 * For a recap of the key points about KNN and scikit-learn, watch [Getting started in scikit-learn with the famous iris dataset](https://www.youtube.com/watch?v=hd1W4CyPX58) (15 minutes) and [Training a machine learning model with scikit-learn](https://www.youtube.com/watch?v=RlQuVL6-qe8) (20 minutes).